 - A. Seniority shall mean the total period of time, measured in years, months, and days, that an employee has been employed by the Employer as an Assistant Attorney General, Managing Assistant Attorney General, or Deputy Solicitor General.
 A calculation of seniority shall not be affected by the employee's status as full-time or part-time.
 The calculation of seniority shall not be reduced by any time period in which the employee was on paid or unpaid leave, including family medical leave.
+Additionally, the calculation of seniority shall not be reduced by any time period participating in a non-permanent AGO fellowship opportunities, regardless of the job class assigned to the work.
 Time spent on sabbatical is not included in the calculation of seniority.
 Time included in the calculation of seniority need not be continuous.
-For the purposes of layoffs and recall, an eligible veteran as defined by WAC 357-46-060 shall receive preference in layoff by having their seniority increased for total active military service, not to exceed a maximum of five (5) years. - B. A non-permanent employee is an employee that has not completed their probationary period. - C. A permanent employee is an employee that has completed their probationary period. - D. A non-permanent position is a position that is not fully funded. - E. A permanent position is a position that is fully funded.
+For the purposes of layoffs and recall, an eligible veteran as defined by WAC 357-46-060 shall receive preference in layoff by having their seniority increased for total active military service, not to exceed a maximum of five (5) years. - B. A non-permanent employee is an employee that has not completed their probationary period. - C. A permanent employee is an employee that has completed their probationary period. - D. A non-permanent appointment is one that is time limited. - E. A permanent position is a position that is fully funded.